BaZom/VroomSniffer/README.md

 ```

 **Key Features:**
-- **🔄 Auto-monitoring**: Enable automatic scraping every 5 minutes
+- **🔄 Flexible Auto-monitoring**: Set custom intervals from 30 seconds to 1 hour
 - **📲 Auto-notifications**: Automatically send new listings to Telegram
 - **🎛️ Interactive controls**: Manual monitoring with one click
 - **📊 Real-time analytics**: Price trends and statistics
 - **🔍 Advanced filtering**: Car make/model, price, year, transmission, mileage
+- **🧠 Smart URL Pool**: Manage multiple search URLs with automatic rotation

 **Auto-Monitoring Setup:**
-1. Configure your search filters (car make, price range, etc.)
+1. Configure your search filters or add search URLs to the pool
-2. ✅ Check "🔄 Auto-run scraper every 5 minutes"
+2. ✅ Set your desired interval (30s to 1h)
+3. ✅ Click "Start Scraper" to begin automatic monitoring
-3. ✅ Check "📲 Auto-send new listings" (optional)
+4. ✅ Enable "Auto-send new listings" for Telegram notifications (optional)
-4. The system will automatically check for new listings every 5 minutes
 5. New listings are instantly sent to your Telegram

 The web interface provides:
-- Real-time listing monitoring
+- Real-time listing monitoring with progress visualization
-- **🔄 Auto-monitoring every 5 minutes** (new!)
+- **🔄 Configurable auto-monitoring intervals**
+- **🔁 URL pool management for multiple search queries**
-- **📲 Auto-send new listings to Telegram** (new!)
+- **📲 Auto-send new listings to Telegram**
 - Advanced filtering options
 - Price analysis and trends
 - Visual data exploration